-If you look at the screenshot here, you can see something called the Spearman analysis and this is done by a company called Searchmetrics and what they do is they monitor about 10,000 keywords.
-They track more than 5 billion backlinks and almost 20 billion social media signals – likes, shares, comments, etc.
+So if you look at the screenshot here, you can see something called the Spearman analysis and this is done by a company called Searchmetrics and what they do is they monitor 10,000 keywords over the course of a year along with 5 billion backlinks and almost 20 billion social media signals – likes, shares, comments, etc.

-Now in 2016, it's expected that Google+ is going to fall below facebook in importance as Google pares back its focus on their social media network.
-However, Google is continuing to push these social signals that are determined by the number of people who enjoy your content more so than other factors on the list.
+Google is continuing to push these social signals that are determined by the number of people who enjoy your content more so than many of the other factors on the list.

-So like I said this is a course on social media, but it's also a great way to move your site and posts up the rankings.
+So like I said this is a course on social media, but it’s also a great way to move your site and posts up the search engine rankings.